 Interacting processes of physical, cognitive, social, emotional, moral, and spiritual development and change from early adulthood until death.
 Prerequisite: PSY100.
-Students may not receive credit for both PSY211 and PSY203.

 PSY215 • Social Psychology

 Behavior and experience of individuals and groups in relation to other individuals and groups.
 Theory, method, and findings in areas such as conformity, persuasion, social cognition, attraction, altruism, aggression, prejudice, group behavior, and applied topics.
 Prerequisite: PSY100.